xiaoluli97/xiaoluli97.github.io/_posts/house_price.md

 Data cleaning process is based on the methods provided by [juliencs](https://www.kaggle.com/juliencs/a-study-on-regression-applied-to-the-ames-dataset) since we mainly focus on regularization regressions in this report instead of tedious data cleaning.

-For the original and clean data, please click here.
+For the original data and code, please [click here](https://github.com/xiaoluli97/xiaoluli97.github.io/tree/master/assets/house%20price).

 ## Data Preprocessing